kbarni/darknet/README.md

     ./darknet classifier test mydata.data network.cfg network.weights testimage.jpg

+For a more detailed description check the [CIFAR-10 classifier training tutorial](https://pjreddie.com/darknet/train-cifar/).

 ## Detection

 - Generate label file for your files in format (x,y,w,h are relative to the image size):